-St. Landry Parish, a rural area in south-central Louisiana, is now home to a state of the art Visitor Information Center along Interstate 49 at Exit 23.
+St. Landry Parish, a rural, heritage area in south-central Louisiana, is now home to a state of the art Visitor Information Center along Interstate 49 at Exit 23.
 The center opened in May 2011, not only provides travelers information on the area, including historic and cultural traditions, but it is one of the first visitor information centers in the state and the southern region that has a focus on sustainability and green construction.
-The building was designed to show how sustainable practices, both old and new, can work together for the betterment of the region.
+The building was designed to show examples of sustainable practices, both old and new, and explain why they serve for the betterment of the region.
 Sustainable features of the center include a water cistern, wind turbine, and photovoltaic panels.
 Building materials were salvaged during construction to reuse for the creation of an art exhibit and functional pieces to be shown and utilized within the center.
 This project was completed by area artists, craftsmen, and students.

 Travelers are also introduced to the various ecosystems found within the area.
 The landscape design plays an integral part in this project utilizing indigenous plantings and trees from St. Landry Parish, reflecting several of Louisiana's ecosystems.

 As a Gateway to the Atchafalaya Basin, St. Landry Parish provides adventures where culture and nature blend through enduring traditions.
 Many visit the area to engage in the rich traditions of the Cajun and Creole cultures, from the cuisine to Cajun and zydeco music.
 Paddlers can explore our historic bayous, the Teche and Courtableau, and participate in birding, native plant education and hiking at the Eunice Prairie Preservation site and Sherburne Wildlife Management Area.